• Home

 MY SUCESS!

-The only thing I can tell you is what worked for me when it came to finding a diet that I could live with.
-I lost about 20 ponds in 6 weeks .
-I can't believe the way I feel today .
+The only thing I can tell you is what worked for me when it came to finding a diet that I could live with alongside the exercise programs I followed.
+I lost about 20 pounds in 6 weeks and, with the help of a personal trainer, I can't believe the way I feel today, especially considering my focus on senior fitness.

 WHAT NOT TO EAT